-Open Call: Volume 8
+Open Call: Volume 9

 FOA is a publication dedicated to elevating the work of emerging artists around the world.
 Our publication releases as a hardcover art book every quarter.
 It includes the work of artists who work in a variety of mediums, informative articles, and interviews.
 Accepted artists will have a four page spread of their work, information, and artist statement.
 Volume 9 will be juried by Alice Bonno, Erika B. Hess, Masha Vlasova, and FOA staff.

-Our carefully designed publications are printed in hardback on premium color paper and are available online through booksellers like Amazon, Barnes and Noble, and are available in catalogs for libraries and bookstore distribution.
+Volume 9 will be printed in hardback on premium color paper and are available online through booksellers like Amazon, Barnes and Noble, and are available in catalogs for libraries and bookstore distribution.

 $25 for 5 Images

 March 10, 2019 (midnight, CST)

 Artists of all academic disciples are welcome to apply.
 This includes painting, sculpture, photography, installation, new media, and performance art.
 Please do not submit videos since we are unable to publish.

 Alice Bonnot is an independent curator and art consultant based in London.
 She is the co-founding director of Picnic, a contemporary art space occupying a long window in the Aylesham Centre in Peckham, London, and the founding director of the Zone d’Utopie Temporaire (Z.U.T.) residency programme, a nomadic annual residency addressing the notion of Utopia as a vehicle for artistic and critical comment.
 With this residency she curated exhibitions and events in Paris, London, Athens and Lisbon.